shalman13091994/fullstackdsproject/README.md

 dvc init

 2.Add files
-dvc add -- to add the data
+dvc add -- to add the file
 dvc add artifacts/raw.csv

-git add artifacts/raw.csv.dvc .gitignore git commit -m "Track raw data with DVC"
+then add in .dvc track changes git add artifacts/raw.csv.dvc .gitignore git commit -m "Track raw data with DVC"

+note:
-if the data is already remove from the git using   git rm -r --cached 'filename'

-also remove the deps files/pkl from the git so that it can be track by DVC

-once added it will under dvc -->cache -->file -->md5-->14
+    if the data is already remove from the git using   git rm -r --cached 'filename' also remove the deps files/pkl from the git so that it can be track by DVC once added it will under dvc -->cache -->file -->md5-->14

 4.add remote